 How Do We, As Catholics, Differ From Roman Catholics?

 In matters of discipline, administration and procedure, we differ from the Roman Catholic Church.
 For example, clerical celibacy (which is a matter of discipline) is optional in the Catholic Apostolic National Church.
 Married men may be ordained, as in the Eastern Orthodox Churches, and in many of our dioceses clergy may, with prior Episcopal consent, enter into Holy Matrimony after ordination.
 Liturgical expression is also a matter of discipline determined by the local bishop.
-Consequently, many communities have adopted the liturgical renewal promulgated following the Second Vatican Council while still maintaining Tridentine liturgy, in Latin or direct translation into classical or modern English, in those parishes that desire it.
+The Church has authorized the Tridentine liturgy (1962), in Latin or direct translation into classical or modern English, in those parishes that desire it.
 Eastern Rite parishes exist as well, which follow the ancient liturgies of that rich tradition.
 Because communities are small, they are able to success fully implement the Ignatian model of the Church referred to earlier.
 This concept views the faithful with their clergy and bishop as a community or family in loving concern for each other and each working together to live the Scriptural commands in their daily lives as Christians bringing the love of Christ to others.
 The communities utilize their size and lack of highly detailed structure to the very best advantage organizationally by their ability to expedite decisions affecting the sacramental and community life of the faithful, within the revelation and authority of Holy Scripture and Apostolic Tradition.

 The Catholic Apostolic National Church…